Bodybuilding.com Store Articles Forum BodySpace

 Laps 7 & 8 Counter Clockwise Direction:

 These are walking or light jogging laps.
-You can switch things up, like walking straight a ways and running curves, or walking lap 7 and jogging lap 8.
+You can switch things up, like walking straightaways and running curves, or walking lap 7 and jogging lap 8.
 It's entirely up to you and may vary on your energy levels for that day.

 Laps 9 & 10 (timed laps) Counter Clockwise Direction:

-Let's say that it took you 2 ½ minutes to complete lap #9 and a total time of 6 minutes to complete both lap #9 and #10 (average of 12 minutes per/mile).
+Let's say it took you 2 ½ minutes to complete lap #9 and a total time of 6 minutes to complete both lap #9 and #10 (average of 12 minutes per/mile).
 If you can better these times the next time out then you can see and prove accomplishment.

 Always remember that fitness should be fun.
 When the weather is in your favor, take advantage of it.
 These types of running/jogging programs can also be performed with a partner - great for motivation.
 Stay the course!